 In addition to all weekly course work students are also required to:

-- Write a final paper
+- Write a final dissertation

 - Lead a presentation (Lunch and Learn) in an area of their expertise